-To delete a color, click on the color to open the color palette, and click the trash can at the bottom of the palette.
+To delete a color, open the color picker, click on the color, then click the trash can icon at the bottom.

-To delete a font, click the pencil icon to edit the font, and then click “clear font style” at the bottom of the font palette.
+To delete a font, open the fonts menu, click the pencil icon to edit the font, and then click clear font style at the bottom of the menu.

-You can add up to 32 colors, three fonts (Heading, Subhead, and Body), and any number of logos, graphics, and templates.
+A: You can add any number of color palettes, fonts, logos, graphics, and templates.

-I already uploaded my custom fonts to PicMonkey.
-If I want these fonts to be my ‘Brand Fonts’ do I need to add them myself?
+Q: I already uploaded my custom fonts to PicMonkey.
+If I want these fonts to be my 'Brand Fonts,' do I need to add them myself?

-Yes, you must again upload your custom font to your brand kit.
+A: Yes, you must again upload your custom font into your brand kit.

-If I create a brand kit as a Pro subscriber and later downgrade to a Basic subscription, can I access my Brand Kit?
+Q: If I create a brand kit as a Pro subscriber and later downgrade to a Basic subscription, can I still access my Brand Kit?

-No, Basic users to do not have access to Brand Kits.
-In this case, you will still see your Brand Kit assets in Hub and Editor but the assets will be grayed out, and not accessible.
+A: No, Basic users to do not have access to the brand kit feature.
+In this case, you will still see your Brand Kit assets in Hub and in the PicMonkey Editor, but the assets will be grayed out and inaccessible.
 You will see a Pro badge next to all brand kit labels indicating that you need to renew your Pro subscription to access your Brand Kit and associated assets.